WNBZ-FM

-WNBZ-FM (106.3 MHz) is a radio station broadcasting with a classic hits format.
-Licensed to Saranac, New York, United States, the station is owned by William Dickerson, through NBZ, LLC.
+WNBZ-FM (106.3 MHz) is a radio station airing a classic hits radio format, licensed to Saranac, New York, United States.
+The station is owned by William Dickerson, through NBZ, LLC.
 Its studios are located on Cornelia Street in Plattsburgh, New York.
-The studios were formerly located in the Gateway office building and subsequently at 26 City Hall Place, in a storefront adjacent to the McDonough Monument, also in Plattsburgh; it has previously maintained facilities at Radio Park in Saranac Lake and in the Champlain Centre mall in Plattsburgh.

 As of June 2017, WNBZ-FM's programming was simulcast on WRGR (102.1 FM) in Tupper Lake; it has also simulcast with WNBZ (1240 AM) in Saranac Lake and WLPW (105.5 FM) in Lake Placid.
 As of November 2017, WNBZ-FM was the only one of Saranac Lake Radio's stations to remain on the air.
 That month, Saranac Lake Radio agreed to sell the station to NBZ, LLC for $300,000; under the terms of the deal, the new owners began programming WNBZ-FM under a local marketing agreement on December 1.
 The sale was consummated on August 6, 2018.

 On January 1, 2024, after stunting on New Year's Eve with all-Rick Astley songs, WNBZ-FM relaunched its classic hits format as "106.3 NBZ-FM".